neurogenomics/EnformerCelltyping/README.md

 for a detailed explanation of all of these files.
 Downloaded data can also be viewed at source on [figshare](https://figshare.com/projects/Enformer_Celltyping/159143).

-## Using Enformer Celltyping
+## Enformer Celltyping - how can it be used for research?

 Enformer Celltyping has two main usage categories:
   1. You want to use the trained Enformer Celltyping model to predict.
 For example, you may have ATAC-seq (bulk or scATAC-seq which you have pseudobulked) for a cell type/tissue of interest and you would like to predict histone mark tracks for it.
-See `Interpretting Enformer Celltyping` section below for this and other uses for the trained Enformer Celltyping model.
+See `Using & interpretting Enformer Celltyping` section below for this and other uses for the trained Enformer Celltyping model.
   2. You are interested in training an Enformer Celltyping model on your own data so would like to see the trianing process.
 See `Training Enformer Celltyping`.